 - Vittel – River restoration and renaturation projects in Vosges, France

-Nestlé will invest CHF 120 million (USD 130 million) to assist the implementation of the more than 100 projects.
+Nestlé will invest CHF 120 million (USD 130 million) to assist in the implementation of more than 100 projects.

 Climate change, higher water consumption, growing urbanization and damaged infrastructure are some of the factors contributing to the deterioration of the natural water cycle.
 These trends are interfering with the predictability of precipitation and the availability of clean water.
 Additionally, rising temperatures and more extreme weather patterns are causing more flooding and droughts.

 “As a business with a long heritage of nature protection and water stewardship, we want to go beyond the conservation of water sources to help regenerate and restore water cycles in the areas where we operate,” said Cédric Egger, Head of Sustainability at Nestlé Waters.
 “We know the water challenge is global, but it can only be tackled through local solutions.
 Now is the time to expand the scope of our actions.
 With Nestlé’s presence around the world, we can learn from our many partners and contribute to solving the water challenges in the locations near our operations.”

 Nestlé’s work will be tailored to individual locations, needs and issues and will take a broader approach, going beyond its own operations.
 The company will work with local water users, communities, partners and global experts to identify, develop and progress projects specific to those challenges.
 As a founding member of the 2030 Water Resources Group (2030 WRG), Nestlé has a history of collaborating with leaders and experts from the public, private and civil society sectors to help design solutions for sustainable water management.
 The company will apply its experience and learnings from the 2030 WRG as well as from its many other partnerships in the implementation of the more than 100 water projects outlined above.